 Many nutritionists now believe that the optimum ratio between the omega-6 and omega-3 essential fatty acids in the diet is about three to one.
 In the usual American diet the ratio is probably ten to one, with extremely more omega-6 being consumed than omega-3.
 The omega-6 fatty acids, which include linoleic and gamma-linolenic acids, are found in unsaturated vegetable oils like soybean oil and peanut oil, in sunflower seeds, and some legumes.
 The omega-3 fatty acids, which include alpha-linolenic, docosahexaenoic acid, and eicosapentaenoic acid (don't try to pronounce these), are found in cold water fish like salmon and sardines, and fish oils which of course includes cod liver oil.
 Omega-3 is also in tuna, but because of the methyl mercury I stay away from this even though I like it a lot.
 I take black currant oil softgels and cod liver oil but not too much cod liver oil because of the high vitamin A content.
 I also eat some walnuts, high in omega-3, sprinkled on cereal.
 Flax seeds are also a good source of omega-3 but my recommendation is to stay away from flaxseed products.
 New research has demonstrated that the regular consumption of flax seed products will lower HDL, the "good" cholesterol.

 It's best to take any supplement like black currant oil, or evening primrose oil with a meal because they need co-factors (other vitamins and minerals) for assimilation.
 I don't like to take these with a meal that contains a lot of saturated fat though.
-Saturated fat may interfere with the assimilation of the omega-3 and omega-6 fatty acids.
+Saturated fat may interfere with the assimilation of healthful fatty acids and perhaps other nutrients too.
 Old age also interferes with the assimilation of these nutrients - stay away from old age.

 My firm recommendation is to stay completely away from the trans-fatty acids.
 These are the vegetable oils that have been hydrogenated - margarine, cheap peanut butter (you'll read hydrogenated on the label), deep-fried food, especially French fries.